ventus-ag/docs/_docs/Kubernetes/Deployment.md

 ---
 title: Deployment
 description: How to create a new Deployment
-tags: [ featured, coretasks ]
+tags: [ featured, kubernetes ]

 ---
 # Deployment
 {: .no_toc }

-In this page, you can find an explanation of what is the Secret, how to create and use it.
+In this page, you can find an explanation of what is the Deployment, how to create and use it.

 ## Table of contents